dakuo/personal-website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include human-computer interaction, artificial intelligence, and human-AI collaboration.

-# # Interests to show in About widget
+# Interests to show in About widget
-# interests:
+research interests:
-# - Human Computer Interaction
+- Human Computer Interaction
-# - Artificial Intelligence
+- Artificial Intelligence
-# - Human AI Collaboration
+- Human AI Collaboration

 # # Education to show in About widget
 # education: